How to Auto-Index Incoming Emails into Your Knowledge Base

 Step 4: Embed the Email Body

-Add a Knowledge node in embed mode.
-Build a small text document that combines the subject, participants, and body so the indexed chunk has the context it needs to be retrieved later:
+Add a Knowledge node in Embed mode and point its Collection at your persistent inbox archive.
+Build a small text document that combines the subject, participants, and body so the indexed chunk has the context it needs to be retrieved later, then feed it into the Document Input field:

 Subject: {{ conv.subject }}